Why I believe

 Why do I believe?
 In case it's of interest I've jotted down some of the main reasons:

 Because, looking at the historical evidence, it is clear to me that Jesus existed, and that he died (so far so uncontroversial), and (this is the surprising bit) rose again.
 I've looked at the evidence for that third claim, and it seems to me very strong.
 Frank Morison sets it out well in his book 'Who Moved the Stone?'
-(When writing his book he set out to disprove the resurrection and while researching it became convinced that it was true.)
+(When writing his book he set out to disprove the resurrection, and while researching it he became convinced that it was true.)

 Because, if he rose from the dead and didn't die again, it marks him out as unique.
 It makes me pay attention and take a closer look.
 That, together with all the evidence of Jesus' life and character and teaching, brings me to believe his claim to be the God who created us, come to earth.
 A pretty shocking conclusion I know, but I think that on close inspection it stacks up.
 And one or two billion other people seem to think the same.